nextcloud/documentation/developer_manual/core/configfile.rst

 Using alternative app directories
 ---------------------------------

 Nextcloud can be set to use a custom app directory in /config/config.php.
-Customise the following code and add it to your config file:
+Customize the following code and add it to your config file:

 .. code-block:: php